blueblazer22x/school-plays/README.md

 # school plays
 Follow the links below to download recent CCCS school plays.
 After clicking the link, click on the 3-dot menu in the upper right part of the page, then click "Download to device".

 These files are large and may take awhile to download depending on your internet speed.
-The video files can be played on the Media Player app in Windows or most other media players on your phone or computer.
+The video files can be played on a Windows PC using the Media Player app,  or you can use most other media players on your phone or computer regardless of operating system.